Sport (American magazine): Notable writers for Sport

 From its launch in September 1946, with Joe DiMaggio gracing the inaugural cover, Sport magazine thrived in a field it had in its early years essentially to itself; rival The Sporting News then being a weekly newspaper printed on newsprint.
 Each month its pages were filled with evocative writing by the likes of Grantland Rice, John Lardner, Dan Daniel, Roger Kahn and the magazine's editor, Dick Schaap, plus exquisite photographs by such shooting stars as Ozzie Sweet, George Heyer, Marvin Newman, Hy Peskin and Martin Blumenthal.
 It continued to thrive for a quarter-century or so, as SI struggled to reach profitability, and to find the right blend of spectator and participatory sports.

 Ogden Nash wrote his baseball poem "Line-Up for Yesterday" for the magazine in 1949.

 The Sport Award

 Representative of Sport magazine's stature, in the hearts and minds of the reading public, but also of the men who ran the leagues and teams across North America, was the magazine's success in establishing the Sport Award in 1955 for the most valuable player in the World Series.
-The concept was expanded over the years until a Sport magazine award was presented to the outstanding post-season performer in all four major team sports, as sanctioned by the leagues.
+The concept was expanded over the years until a Sport magazine award was presented to the outstanding postseason performer in each of the four major professional sports leagues in the United States and Canada, as sanctioned by the leagues.